We are honest souls and there are some things that you should be aware of when purchasing a cricket bat.

 - Surface cracks and damage on the bat - Cricket Bats are made from natural material and cracks are normal and acceptable occurrences.
 This is not a manufacturing defect and bat will not be replaced.
 Customer may have the bat repaired at their expense.

-- Crack across the blade – if the crack across the blade is deemed to be a manufacturing fault and no fault of the consumer, the bat may be replaced.
+- Major crack/break across the blade – if the crack across the blade is deemed to be a manufacturing fault and no fault of the consumer, the bat may be replaced.

 RELATED TOPIC: Bat Care Instructions